thorcc/livelox-dl/README.md

 # livelox-dl

-Let you download map with route from a livelox event
+Let you download map with route from a livelox event.

 # Requirements

 - requests
 - numpy
 - pillow
-- argparse

 # Run